CEGRcode/scriptmanager-docs/docs/Guides/Contributing/testing.md

 | **Java 11 (Temurin)** |  ✅  |  ✅  | ✅ |
 | **Java 17 (Temurin)** |  ✅  |  ✅  | ✅ |

+Edit `/scriptmanager/.github/workflows/gradle.yml` to make changes to how this workflow is executed.

 ### JUnit testing (Gradle)

-We build JUnit-style tests for each tool that can be run with the help of Gradle.
+We build JUnit-style tests for each tool that can be run with the help of [Gradle][gradle-docs].

 ```
 ./gradlew test